 Preserving this gourmet plant has become something of an annual celebration for me, as it means the beginning of Spring, and the return of the Sun.

-BOTULISM ALERT: DO NOT USE THIS RECIPE (It is for information purposes only): Please read Zoe Hawes’ pertinent comments below about botulism contamination.
+BOTULISM ALERT: Please read Zoe Hawes’ pertinent comments below about botulism contamination.
 Also checkout the PDF by the UK Advisory Committee on the Microbiological Safety of Food, Clostridium botulinum & Vegetables in Oil.
 Here is what the Oregon State University have to say on the matter: “Raw or cooked garlic and/or herbs in oil – These mixtures MUST be refrigerated.
 Do not store them longer than 3 weeks in the refrigerator.
 Note: Raw garlic MAY be safely stored in vinegar at room temperature.

 CASES OF BOTULISM IN THE UK: According to the NHS, “Botulism is relatively rare in the UK.
 There have only been 33 recorded cases of food-borne botulism in England and Wales since 1989.
 Twenty-seven of these were linked to a single outbreak that was caused by contaminated hazelnut yoghurt.
 Since 1978, there have been eight cases of infant botulism.
 None of these cases resulted in death.”